 Your Passport, With Visas

 You aren’t going to get anywhere without these.
 When we were preparing for our trip, we got our visas organised through a company called Real Russia.
-You can read our post all about their visa service in our post: The Real Russia’s Visa Service – TranSiberian Travels
+You can read all about their visa service in our post: The Real Russia’s Visa Service – Tran-Siberian Travels

 Great Travel Insurance

 You don’t want to find yourself stuck in the middle of Siberia with an injury and a huge medical bill.
-As well as covering medical costs, travel insurance could cover all kinds of misfortunes.
+We’ve written about why getting travel insurance is vital; as it could cover all kinds of misfortunes.